PREVIEW - Spotlight back on the pitch for expanded Euros

-LONDON If Fernando Alonso were to beat the odds and win the Indianapolis 500 on May 28, the double Formula One world champion will be one step away from the 'Triple Crown of Motorsport'.

-LONDON Bigger than ever, the European Championship kicks off in Paris on Friday with a four-week feast of football that promises to elevate the game above the corruption scandals and security fears that have overshadowed its build-up.
+LONDON Bigger than ever, the European Championship kicks off in Paris next month with a four-week feast of football that promises to elevate the game above the corruption scandals and security fears that have overshadowed its build-up.

-All eyes will be on hosts France when they get the ball rolling against Romania in the Stade de France -- 210 days after suicide bombers at the same venue triggered a night of horror across the capital which killed 130 people.
+All eyes will be on hosts France when they get the ball rolling against Romania in the Stade de France on June 10 -- 210 days after suicide bombers at the same venue triggered a night of horror across the capital which killed 130 people.

 It should have been a proud moment for former UEFA president Michel Platini.